jamsocket/fractional_index/README.md

 - Given any `ZenoIndex`, construct another `ZenoIndex` before or after it.
 - Given any two `ZenoIndex`es, construct a `ZenoIndex` between them.
 - Compare two `ZenoIndex`es for order and equality.
-- Serialize and deserialize using serde.
+- Serialize and deserialize using serde (with the `serde` crate feature, which is enabled by default).

 Notably, `ZenoIndex`es are opaque: even though they represent a number, they don't provide an interface for accessing that number directly.
 Additionally, they